 Well, this is a personal preference but I like Unity’s design better.
 I like things that looks “techy” and if I may put it in the worst wording “boring”.
 Like minimal/techno (many normies called bigroom, dubstep, trap, EDM as “techno”, it is wrong) /drone/noise music, not a single of my friend said they like minimal music when I introduce it to them. (some said is this even music??)
 So “boring” is not a negative to me but more skewed towards “playful”.
 I feel like I want to play around with it.

 Unity’s UI is “tame and clean”.
-From a glance you can see that things take up a fixed line height mostly.
-(This goes long way into when making a custom inspector) I like this enforcement though.
-Also Unity’s dark is darker, similar level to Adobe CC’s dark vs Clip Studio Paint dark, CSP one is not dark enough that it makes the white them actually looks better.
+The most important strength is in my opinion fixed line height.
+(This goes long way into when making a custom inspector) Also Unity’s dark is darker, similar level to Adobe CC’s dark.
+For example Clip Studio Paint one is not dark enough that it makes the white them actually looks better.
+But actually I like Unity's free white theme better.
+(And it is kinda funny that you have to subscribe to use "easy-on-the-eye" dark theme, as stated on the pricing page.)

 To draw a comparison to other program, in a DAW (program for making audio for the game, etc) I liked Ableton Live’s design.